kasiaOla/zadanie/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

+## Installation

+- npm install or npm i

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Run Node.js Server

+Run `node server.js` command with root set on `server`.
+It will start the server at `http://localhost:3000/` with the route set to root and print the message `Server started on port 3000`

 ## Code scaffolding